Investor Expectations & Engagement During the COVID-19 Crisis

 Donna F. Anderson, CFA Kirsty Jenkinson Peter Reali Paul Washington

-ESG Watch: Investor Expectations & Engagement During the COVID-19 Crisis
+Investor Expectations & Engagement During the COVID-19 Crisis

+Our Privacy Policy has been updated!
 The Conference Board uses cookies to improve our website, enhance your experience, and deliver relevant messages and offers about our products.
 Detailed information on the use of cookies on this site is provided in our cookie policy.
 For more information on how The Conference Board collects and uses personal data, please visit our privacy policy.
-By continuing to use this Site or by clicking "OK", you consent to the use of cookies.
+By continuing to use this Site or by clicking "ACCEPT", you acknowledge our privacy policy and consent to the use of cookies.

-ESG Watch: Investor Expectations & Engagement During the COVID-19 Crisis
+Investor Expectations & Engagement During the COVID-19 Crisis

 MAY 12, 2020

 • Impact of pandemic on engagement and voting.
-During the current proxy season, investors are mostly focusing on 2019 performance when making voting decisions, but their views (and votes) can be affected by how the company is dealing with the pandemic today.
+During the current proxy season, investors are mostly focusing on 2019 performance when making voting decisions, but their views can be affected by how the company is dealing with the pandemic today.

 • Capital Allocation.
 Investors continue to look at decisions about capital allocation and shareholder rights plans on a case-by-case basis.
 There isn’t, by any means, blanket opposition to share repurchases or dividends, but there may be extra scrutiny for companies that accept government assistance.